About ClimateReadyYYC Grants

 There are two streams of ClimateReadyYYC grants.
 Select the grant stream you want prior to filling out an application.
 If you are unsure which grant stream to apply to reach out to Pooja Shrestha, our Community Grant Implementor.

-Help us promote climate resilience in our communities by sharing your stories and climate adaptation ideas.
+Help us promote climate resilience in our communities by sharing your stories and climate action ideas.

 Project Inspiration

 This inspiration toolkit is designed to get you thinking about climate actions, and how you can address community concerns with innovative solutions.
-Each card has related resources on the back to give you more information.
+Each card has related resources or project examples on the back to give you more information.

 Community gardens have many benefits, including promoting biodiversity, improving soil health, enhancing food security, helping to manage stormwater run off, and reducing urban heat.